Creating and Running a Nuxt.js Project with ServBay

 10Install Project Dependencies

-bashcd servbay-nuxt-app npm install # Or with Yarn: yarn install # Or with pnpm: pnpm install
+bashcd servbay-nuxt-app npm install # Or use Yarn: yarn install # Or pnpm: pnpm install

 1